github/opensource.guide/_articles/maintaining-balance-for-open-source-maintainers.md

 ### Reflect on what causes you to get out of balance and stressed out

-It’s important to understand what causes us to get burned out.
+It's important to understand what causes us to get burned out.
 Here are a few common themes we saw among open source maintainers:

 * **Lack of positive feedback:** Users are far more likely to reach out when they have a complaint.
 If everything works great, they tend to stay silent.
 It can be discouraging to see a growing list of issues without the positive feedback showing how your contributions are making a difference.